Boykin Spaniel

 Boykin Spaniel Health

-• Hip Dysplasia: Hip dysplasia is a genetic disease affecting many dog breeds.
+• Hip Dysplasia:Hip dysplasia is a genetic disease affecting many dog breeds.
 It’s a deformity that occurs during growth and can be affected by factors such as diet and exercise.
-Treatment options can range from lifestyle changes like weight loss to surgery, depending on the dog’s condition.
+Treatment options can range from lifestyle changes like weight loss to surgery, depending on the severity of the dog’s condition.

-• Degenerative Myelopathy: This genetic spinal disease that gradually causes paralysis can affect Boykin Spaniels.
+• Degenerative Myelopathy:This genetic spinal disease that gradually causes paralysis can affect Boykin Spaniels.
 Dogs can be tested to help determine their risk for the disease.
 Although there is currently no cure for degenerative myelopathy, treating other concurrent problems such as hip dysplasia or arthritis may make dogs more comfortable.
 A healthy diet and exercise that doesn’t stress joints, like swimming, are also important in preventing obesity, which can exacerbate the condition.

-• Patellar Luxation: Kneecap dislocation can cause pain and make walking difficult for dogs.
-Treatment options can range from over-the-counter medication to surgery.
+• Patellar Luxation: Kneecap dislocation can cause pain and lameness.
+Treatment options can range from medications to surgery, depending on the severity.

 Boykin Spaniel History

 Boykin Spaniels have an impressive origin and history.
 They were originally bred for wild turkey and duck hunting in the swampy areas of South Carolina in the early 1900s.
-Word got around pretty quickly about these medium-size hunting dogs’ high levels of physical and mental stamina—as well as their relentless work ethic—and they soon became so beloved in their home state that they’ve earned the title of the official state dog of South Carolina.
+Word got around pretty quickly about these medium hunting dogs’ high levels of physical and mental stamina—as well as their relentless work ethic—and they soon became so beloved in their home state that they’ve earned the title of the official state dog of South Carolina.

-Although the American Kennel Club recognized the Boykin Spaniel in 2009, their popularity has skyrocketed in the decade or so since thanks to their highly desirable characteristics and personality.
+Although the American Kennel Club (AKC) recognized the Boykin Spaniel in 2009, their popularity has skyrocketed in the decade or so since thanks to their highly desirable characteristics and personality.
 Although they can be very focused on work, especially hunting, their friendly and happy-go-lucky nature has blossomed to the benefit of families who enjoy being active with these high-energy pets.

 FAQs